 Glacier Gorge Lake Loop - 8 hours - 7.5 miles - Hard - On this full day hike we'll visit Dream Lake, Lake Haiyaha, The Loch, Mills Lake, Alberta Falls, and Bear Lake.
 By going the right direction more than half the trip is downhill.
 The variety of destinations and views will literally be breathe taking.

-Wild Basin Waterfalls to Calypso Cascades - 4 hours - 3.8 miles - Medium -Wild Basin offers very few mountain views but it follows the St. Vrain River.
+Wild Basin Waterfalls to Calypso Cascades (Currently Closed) - 4 hours - 3.8 miles - Medium -Wild Basin offers very few mountain views but it follows the St. Vrain River.
 Each mile you go offers you another waterfall.
-Calypso Cascades tumbles for 200 feet and your misted along the bridge of this amazing view.
+Calypso Cascades tumbles for 200 feet and you are misted along the bridge of this amazing view.
 June may offer you views of Calypso Ladyslipper Orchids for which the fall is named.
 We'll also see Copeland Falls, many wildflowers, and more small cascades along the way.
 (Only after June 5th due to icy trails and snow covering the cascades)

-Wild Basin Waterfalls to Ouzel Falls- 6 hours - 5.4 miles - Medium - Ouzel Falls, the largest fall in the park, is a beautiful single fall rushing over a granite cliff.
+Wild Basin Waterfalls to Ouzel Falls- 6 hours - 5.4 miles - Medium - Ouzel Falls, the largest fall in the park, is a beautiful single 30 foot fall rushing over a granite cliff.
 Along the way we pass Calypso Cascades and Copeland Falls.
 We'll also hike through the Ouzel Fire burn and see how the forest is regenerating a few decades after the fire.
 Like Calypso this trail has many great wildflowers, and with luck we'll also see an American Dipper, also called the Water Ouzel, the only aquatic songbird in North America.
 (Only after June 5th due to snow)

 Custom Hikes - 6 to 8 hours - 5-10 miles - Medium to Hard - There are hundreds of great destinations in Rocky Mountain.
 We don't do summit hike except for Flattop Mountain.
 You let us know what kind of hiking experience your looking for.